Yes, these bug crafts for kids are cute! No, you will not need flyswatters or bug spray, just some easy to find craft supplies.

 Cut the head and body from black construction paper.

-Cut the wings from green construction paper.
+Then cut the wings from green construction paper.
 Or another color there are lots of different beetles and they can come in different colors.

 Punch a hole in the top of the two wings and the body piece.